SimpleServer/ShopTool/README.md

 * Did you try to read the output of ShopTool to get information about what´s wrong?
 * Did you merge the generated code correctly into `config.xml`?
 Check the SimpleServer console for errors!

+If you still have problems, you can consult the ShopTool forum page (see "Qustions and comments") to look for solutions or ask questions!

+##Feedback
+We´d like to know how you like ShopTool and if you have any suggestions to improve it.

 ###Bugs
 If you find any bugs in ShopTool, please report them using the Github issue system.

+###Questions and comments
+Visit the [ShopTool forum page](http://www.minecraftforum.net/topic/1380109-simpleserver-shoptool/) at the *Minecraft forums* to ask questions, discuss features or leave comments!